tplatt92/tplatt92/README.md

 Day 9: Recapped arrow functions and ternary operators.
 Completed challenges to gain muscle memory and familiary when writing with the new syntax.

 Day 10: Used Scrimba and learnt about short circuiting with OR (||) and AND (&&) in order to make more concise conditional statements.
 Completed challenges that allowed me to apply this.

+Day 11: Finished module 5 using common constructor functions such as date() as well as looking at how to create my own error() constructors to handle error messages within my code.
+Continued with FreeCodeCamps data structures and algorithms module and tried to apply the knowledge I have learnt to write some basic algorithmic scripts which I was successful with to varying degrees.
+Practicing my JS application is definitely something I need to ensure I consistently practice.

+Day 12: Started my day with some codewars challenges to continue my JS application then began Scrimba Module 6 on responsive design.
+Looked at relative units such as %, em, and rems and their various applications.